LibCrowds/docs/docs/data/model.md

 Tagging annotations are used to associate a tag with an image.
 They contain enough data for them to later be used to build an image album, or potentially a IIIF manifest.

-The target's `source` contains a the image URI and the target's `scope` conatains the IIIF manifest URI, if available.
+The target's `source` contains a the image URI and the target's `scope` contains the IIIF manifest URI, if available.
+If a IIIF manifest URI was not available at the time of tagging (e.g. if the image being tagged was from another source, such as Flickr) then the target will contain only the URI of the image.

 !!! summary "Example tagging annotation"